Heliostar 40 (#1)

 The CWL of the etalon is tuned by mechanical compression.

-The CWL of the etalon changes largely over the aperture of the etalon
+The CWL of the etalon is not uniform and changes significantly across the aperture of the etalon

 Measurement in diffuse light using an hydrogen lamp